AdobeDocs/commerce-learn.en/help/pwa/set-up-venia-for-dev.md

 ---
-title: Set up Venia for development
+title: Set up Venia for PWA development
-description: Setting up Venia for development
+description: Learn how to set up the Venia storefront for your PWA development project.
 topic: Development
 kt: 5564
 doc-type: video
 activity: use
 ---

-# Set up Venia for development
+# Set up Venia for PWA development

 ## Who is this video for?